bigtestjs/bigtestjs.io/source/guides/getting-started/quick-start.html.md

   - The bigtest launcher currently only works with mocha, but we are working on [adding more adapters.](https://github.com/bigtestjs/cli/issues?q=is%3Aissue+is%3Aopen+label%3Aadapter)

+The `bigtest.opts` file is a configuration file for the different options you can pass as flags to the BigTest CLI.
+Arguments passed from the CLI take precedence over what is specified in the `opts` file.

 Your `bigtest.opts` should look something like this:

 ```javascript